JemWritesCode/42CurriculumGraphMaker/README.md

 # 42CurriculumGraphMaker
 Update the curriculum graph more easily.
 (AKA Holy Graph / Curriculum Galaxy) Currently you can use this to click on the graph and add the text.
-This will give you a list of coordinates you can enter in Intra.
+This will give you a list of coordinates you can enter in 42Intra.

 You can use the graph maker here: https://editor.p5js.org/JemCope/sketches/QMqfaOHA